CHEM 7555 - M. Philosophy Chemistry (9 units)

 In addition, the course will cover fundamental occupational, health and safety requirements specific to chemistry and provide training in chemical and hazard management.

-Course Coordinator: Associate Professor Tara Pukala
+Course Coordinator: Professor Tara Pukala

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 1. demonstrate an advanced understanding of the methods and processes of chemistry as a creative endeavour;

 2. demonstrate an understanding of the close relationship between scientific research and the development of new knowledge in a global context;

 3. demonstrate that current scientific knowledge is both contestable and testable by further enquiry;